daevlin/Zero2Auto_homework/README.md

 <picture from Resource Hacker>

 8) Let's do some analysis of the suspicous binary in Cutter.
-What immediatly peaks my interest is what looks like a lookup table in the Strings pane  in Cutter "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ01234567890./="
+What immediatly peaks my interest is what looks like a lookup table in the Strings pane in "Cutter" "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ01234567890./="

 Looking a xrefs to the strings we come to this